OSMLatam/OSM-Notes-Ingestion/bin/README.md

   This allow to identify unprocessed notes or errors in the other scripts.
 * `bin/monitor/notesCheckVerifier.sh` sends an email if there are old differences.

-# Insufficient memory resources

-If the server where this script runs does not have enough memory, then it will not be able to process the Planet notes file, to convert it into a flat file.

-To overcome this issue, you can prepare the environment with 3 steps, performed in different computers with different RAM.

-* `processPlanetNotes.sh --base` This creates the basic elements of the database.
-* `processPlanetNotes.sh --flatfile` Downloads the Planet notes file and converts it into two CSV flat files.
-* `processPlanetNotes.sh --locatenotes` Assign a country to the notes.